 They are made by kneading a light dough with water and ghee along with the chili powder before frying, and are sometimes sprinkled with more chili after cooking.

 These nuts are cultivated in many areas of India.
 They can be eaten raw or toasted before they are eaten, with a flavor that is similar to an almond, with the toasted nuts having a slightly stronger flavor.

-What did we miss?
+What did I miss?
 Have you been to Diwali?
 What else needs to be on the must eat list?